microshift-io/microshift-documentation/content/en/docs/developer-documentation/build-install-rpm.md

 Clone the repository and cd into it:
 {{< warning >}}
+The available community documentation is not currently compatible with the latest MicroShift source code.
+To build the latest MicroShift RPMs, follow the instructions in the [openshift/microshift GitHub repository](https://github.com/openshift/microshift).

-Make sure to use the `4.8.0-microshift-2022-04-20-141053` branch when working with the source repository.
+Otherwise, use the `4.8.0-microshift-2022-04-20-141053` branch when working with the source repository and these instructions.
-Later versions of the source code are not compatible with the community packages (to be fixed in the future).
 {{< /warning >}}

 ```sh
 git clone -b 4.8.0-microshift-2022-04-20-141053 https://github.com/openshift/microshift.git